 - " There are many ways to respond to a family member concerned about a person at risk for suicide.
 Be prepared ahead of time.
 Provide resources, make referrals, take action together when possible and appropriate, and engage the person's safety net.
 It may be helpful to consult with your team, and at times, you may need to take immediate action by initiating a crisis response. - You might respond directly to the person at risk, or you might only provide resources.
 It depends on the situation and your role.
 It is often useful to expand the safety net, provide crisis and treatment information, and consult.
 If you have a close relationship with the victim and it would not escalate their risk, you might consider reaching out directly.
 If the support person is concerned, the victim is in the process of a suicide attempt, or the safety of the victim is in question, you might initiate an emergency response.
 Similar to the resources available to you, the family member can call the National Suicide Prevention Lifeline or a mental health professional to seek consultation.
-There are also many resources listed on Handout 4B: Resources, your tribal community, and the C-SSRS, including community cards that list the questions of the screening tool.
-The cards can be easily accessed through the Columbia Lighthouse Project, printed, and given to a concerned support person.

-- " If a child is concerned their parent is at risk for suicide, consider how to expand their support system, including traditional healers and medicine, to create a crisis response plan and help to identify a key adult who can support the parent. - " You might assist the child in setting boundaries so they are not taking responsibility for the safety of their parent-both with suicide risk and protection from victimization.
-Helping the child to get support can be very useful. - It can be challenging for a spouse or partner to support a victim of trauma and through a suicidal crisis.
+There are also resources from the C-SSRS, including community cards that list the questions of the screening tool.
+The cards can be easily accessed through the Columbia Lighthouse Project, printed, and given to a concerned support person. - " If a child is concerned their parent is at risk for suicide, consider how to expand their support system, create a crisis response plan through emergency contacts, and help to identify a key adult who can support the parent.
+You might assist the child in setting boundaries, so they are not taking responsibility for the safety of their parent-both with suicide risk and protection from victimization.
+Helping the child to get support can be very useful. - " It can be challenging for a spouse or partner to support a victim of trauma and through a suicidal crisis.
 Providing information about crisis support and treatment options and expanding their safety net can be useful responses.
-It can be helpful to problem solve together, educate the person that is concerned, and validate their limits by encouraging a safety net that is more than one person. - If a parent is concerned about a child at risk for suicide, consider how to expand their support system, provide crisis and emergency resources specific to youth, create a crisis response plan through emergency contacts, and help them think about how to meet their own needs.
+It can be helpful to problem solve together, educate the person that is concerned, and validate their limits encouraging a safety net that is more than one person.

+- If a parent is concerned about a child at risk for suicide, consider how to expand their support system, provide crisis and emergency resources specific to youth, create a crisis response plan through emergency contacts, and help them think about how to meet their own needs.
 Set boundaries around your role and how you can assist them.
 Remind them who to contact for treatment and a mental health emergency.
-If the parent is having difficulty understanding the intensity of risk, provide support, educate, and engage a mental health professional or tribal leader, if appropriate. - It can be good to refrain from assuming that a parent is a "safe" or "helpful" presence.
-We recommend suggesting to the parent(s) that they should offer their child an opportunity to meet with a professional, and you can offer to be the go-between.
-Remember, you may not know the trauma history of this family. - Reflection: Take a moment to reflect on these questions: - Thinking about a suicidal crisis, when might a family member need to involve emergency crisis services for a person's safety? - When might the family need to use a resource like a hospital?
+If the parent is having difficulty understanding the intensity of risk, provide support, educate, and engage a mental health professional as family therapy may be beneficial. - It can be good to refrain from assuming that a parent is a "safe" or "helpful" presence.
+We recommend suggesting to the parent(s) that they should offer their child an opportunity to meet with a professional, and you can offer to be the go-between, if appropriate.
+Remember, you may not know the trauma history of this family.